AlveusLabs/SN94-BitSota/docs/rewards.md

 **Staking Rewards:** Tax treatment varies by jurisdiction

-**Burning Stake:** May be deductible as business expense

 **Track:**
 - All incoming rewards (date, amount, source)
-- All burns and contract funding
 - Wallet addresses and transaction hashes

 Many jurisdictions require reporting crypto income even if not converted to fiat.